kp348/Smart-Adaptive-BMS-for-Second-Life-Batteries/README.md

 IEEE Hack -Smart Adaptive BMS for Second-Life Batteries

+This project is a Smart Adaptive Battery Management System which uses the Esp32.
+A BMS is system that checks the battery’s behaviour and ensures it operates safely and efficiently.
+Our system learns from each battery's behavior and adapts its safety thresholds and charging logic.
+We use simple sensors to monitor voltage temp and current but also show tracking degradation with real time updates to ensure safer use of aged or recycled battery cells.
+For example, it can be used it for second life Li-ion batteries.
+It can also be used as a testing method for devices that are powered by li-ion batteries.
 This repository contains the schematic for the **Battery Monitoring System (BMS)** designed using **KiCad** as part of the IEEE Hack project.
 Our idea is To monitor the real-time status of a battery (voltage, current, temperature, state of charge) and protect it from overcharging, deep discharging, overheating, or short circuits — thereby extending its life and ensuring safety.